Frequently Asked Questions

+Frequently Asked Questions**

+>

-Are there walk-in campsites?
+> Are there walk-in campsites?

+>

-If a site does not have a reservation, it is available as a "first-come first-served".
+> If a site does not have a reservation, it is available as a "first-come first-served".
 These are only released to guests who have arrived at the park without reservations and cannot be reserved in advance over the phone or online on the day of arrival.
 These sites may be in limited supply.
 Advance reservations are highly recommended.

+>

-What is available at each campsite?
+> What is available at each campsite?

+>

-Every designated campsite has a fire ring and a picnic table.
-Many tent sites now have bear-resistant food storage lockers.
+> Every designated campsite has a fire ring and a picnic table.
+All sites also now have bear-resistant food storage lockers.
 Tent sites have designated tent pads.
 “Big Rig” full hookup campsites with water, electric, and sewer are available at the Estes Park Campground at Mary’s Lake with 30/50 amp service and a 20 amp GFI outlet.
 Partial hookup sites with water and electric and 30 amp service are available at both campgrounds.
 Dump stations are also available at both campgrounds.
 ADA accessible sites are also available.

+>

-How many people, vehicles and tents are allowed on each site?
+> How many people, vehicles and tents are allowed on each site?

+>

-The maximum for single sites is 6 people (including children).
+> The maximum for single sites is 6 people (including children).
 Double sites allow up to 10 people.

+>

-RV-Only Full hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
+> RV-Only Full hookup sites allow one camping unit (for example: RV camper, pop-up, fifth wheel, truck camper, etc.) with one vehicle.
 Tents are not allowed in full hookup sites.

+>

-Tent-Only No Hookup sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle.
+> Tent-Only No Hookup sites can accommodate one large 6-person tent or two small 3-person tents and one vehicle.

+>

-How big can my tent be?
+> How big can my tent be?

+>

-The largest we can accommodate is one 6-person tent per site (approximately 12' x 16').
-Two smaller 3-person tents will work as long as they fit on the provided tent pad.
+> The largest we can accommodate is one 6-person tent per site (approximately 12' x 16').
+Two smaller 3-person tents are allowed as long as they fit on the provided tent pad.
 If you plan to bring 2 large tents or more than 2 small tents, you will need to rent two camp sites.
 This is strictly enforced.
 Please check the tent pad size when making your reservation to be sure it will meet your needs.

+>

-Can I put up a shade canopy?
+> Can I put up a shade canopy?